wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 To solve these problems, some programmers use a universal secrets manager like Doppler.

-A universal secrets manager allows you to store all of your secrets in one place, so everyone on your team can access them.
+A universal secrets manager allows you to store your secrets in one place, so everyone on your team can access them.

 With a universal secrets manager, your secrets are independent of your local machine or a cloud provider, and so you can bring them with you no matter where you run your code.